Jasper County records 2 new deaths to COVID-19

 “Every school corporation must monitor their current situation in each building and consult with the health department to determine what is the best course of action for the individuals in their buildings.
 The CDC and Indiana State Department of Health had stated that we would see an increased number of cases in October and November.
 We have encouraged people to properly social distance, wash their hands often, and wear mask/face coverings when around people.”

 Friday, Oct.
-9, was already a scheduled day off and the students and staff are on fall break Oct.
-22 and 23, so they will have virtual learning for the first three days of the week with the plan to return to in-person learning on Oct.
+9, was already a scheduled day off, and the students and staff are on fall break Oct.
+22-23, so they will have virtual learning for the first three days of the week with the plan to return to in-person learning on Oct.
 26, fulfilling the required number of days for quarantine.

 Athletics impacted